Bahia Palace is a stunning, 19th century palace in Marrakesh.

 The exotic green colour leading upstairs to the terrace is absolutely stunning.

-This was my favourite part of the restaurant, I could have sat here happily all afternoon.
+This was my favourite part of the restaurant, I could have sat there all afternoon quite happily.

-The bathroom is very clean and well maintained.
+The bathroom is also very clean and well maintained.

-Returning later for a meal, it was incredibly busy, and the service was slower.
+Returning later for a meal, it was incredibly busy.

 There were people queuing to be seated and waiters rushing about trying to cope with the demand.

-We ordered pizzas, which were very tasty.
+I ordered a margarita pizza, which was very tasty.

-We would have liked a desert, but we didn’t have time to wait for their arrival, so we decided to try again another day when it’s less busy.
+I would have liked a desert, but I didn’t have time to wait for its arrival, so I decided to try again another day.

-We tried booking a table for the following evening but it was full.
+Such is the demand for this popular restaurant, I tried booking a table for the following evening but it was full.

-I would suggest booking a few days in advance as Cafe Arabe appears to be very popular with tourists in the medina.
+I would suggest booking a few days or possibly weeks in advance to guarantee a place.

-The prices are average considering the proximity to Jamaa El Fna, and the food was fairly decent.
+The prices are pretty average considering the proximity to Jamaa El Fna, and the food was relatively good.

-It was a little bit too busy for me, and not surprisingly, the waiters appeared to be slightly under pressure.
+It was a little bit too busy for me during the evening, and not surprisingly, the waiters appeared to be slightly under pressure due to the number of people.

 Cafe Arabe is open daily from 10.00am-12.00am